PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 #### Memory and I/O bounds

 Some performance issues may be memory related, so checking memory utilization is also a good idea.
-Typical symptoms that your code have memory problems:
+Typical symptoms that indicate that your code may have memory problems:

   * your program never releases memory,
   * or your program allocates way too much memory.